SuarfelG/SuarfelG/README.md

 Hi!
-I'm Surafel, a 3rd year computer science student at Hawassa University.
+I'm Surafel, a computer science student at Hawassa University.
 I'm currently passionate about backend web development and Machine Learning using Python.
 Technologies: -Python
               -Flask